 We’ll arrive in Crookwell in time for a late lunch, after which you are invited to tour a famous landmark: the Lindner Sock Factory.
 Here colourful, Australian socks, including hand-dyed local merino versions, are made by this family-owned company.

-Today we’ll cycle through quiet backroads before taking the main road to Goulburn, reaping the benefits of yesterday’s climb and finishing the tour with a mostly downhill run into one of Australia’s first inland settlements.
+Today we’ll cycle through quiet backroads to Goulburn, reaping the benefits of yesterday’s climb and finishing the tour with a mostly downhill run into one of Australia’s first inland settlements.

 We’ll arrive in time for a late lunch, and you are invited to spend an afternoon relaxing or exploring the town before we meet again for dinner.

 Today the tour concludes at checkout.
-You may wish to explore the many museums, galleries and cultural gems on offer in this fascinating city before heading home.
+You may wish to spend some time exploring the many fascinating architectural gems around town before heading home.